10 Small Grey Birds With White Bellies

 3. Carolina Chickadee

 The Carolina chickadee is a small black and white bird that belongs to the tit family Paridae.
 The body length ranges between 11.3 to 13 cm in length and the average weight is between 9 to 12 grams.
 The average lifespan of a Carolina chickadee is upto 11 years.
-The diet habits are omnivorous in nature and feed on both animal and plant matter.
+The diet habits are omnivorous and feed on both animal and plant matter.
 A large part of the diet is insects during the summer season and during the winter season feeds on seeds and berries.
 The bird species breed in the United States from New Jersey west to southern Kansas and south to Florida and Texas.

 Carolina chickadee